How To Choose The Optimal Leverage For Crypto

 Do you really need to amplify your capital?

-This is a common risk and especially for novice traders, it can be hard to control the already volatile crypto markets with added buying power.
+This is a common risk and especially for retail traders, it can be hard to control the already volatile crypto markets with added buying power.

-It’s also a good idea to know all about margin trading commissions before you start to make sure you know the ins and outs of fees before depositing your own money.
+It’s also a good idea to know all about leverage trading commissions before you start to make sure you know the ins and outs of fees before depositing your own money.

-Related: Try our crypto position size calculator to find out your perfect position size
+Related: Try our crypto position size calculator to find out your position size.

 Final words